Brother Alexander, 1869

 Connor’s jaw dropped as he took in the sight.
 “My God.
 Am I dreaming?”

 Alex thought the same question.
 He wondered if he was in a vivid dream.
-Then he heard a man’s voice coming from the Boulder.
+He heard a man’s voice coming from the Boulder.
 “I see that you’ve been led to the right place.”

 Brian shielded his eyes from the light.
 Alex stepped forward and shook the man’s hand.
 “My name is Alex.
 These are my classmates Connor, Jon, and Brian.”